Verdict date announced in murder, kidnapping trial of Henry Dinkins

 Each of the murder and kidnapping charges is a Class A felony under Iowa law that carries an automatic sentence of life in prison without the possibility of parole.

-Breasia was last seen either late July 9 or early July 10 of 2020.
+Breasia was last seen either late July 9 or early July, 2020.
 She spent the night with her brother — Dinkins’ son whom he had with Breasia’s mother — at Dinkins’ home during the time period she disappeared.
-Breasia's remains were discovered by fishermen on March 22, 2021, near DeWitt, and her identity was confirmed on March 31, 2021.
+Breasia's remains were discovered by fishermen on March 22, 2021, by a pond near DeWitt, and her identity was confirmed on March 31, 2021.

 People are also reading…

-Latham presided over a two-week bench trial in Scott County District Court during the month of August.
+Latham presided over a 14 day bench trial in Scott County District Court in August.

 Coverage of Henry Dinkins' trial for the kidnapping, killing of Breasia Terrell